 Clermont Course Reserves

-Course reserves will not be available for the Fall 2020 semester.
+Course reserves will not be available for the Spring 2021 semester.
 This page is for reference when it resumes.

 Faculty may request course materials to be placed on physical reserve to keep the resource widely available to students.

 In addition to the library's textbook collection development initiative, faculty can place Clermont Library materials or their own text materials on reserve.
 Loan periods for physical reserve materials are generally at the discretion of the faculty member and range from Two Hour (Campus Use Only), Overnight, and Three Day loans.

 Students can then find the materials at the library front desk.
 Students are required to have a valid photo ID to check-out reserve materials (UC ID or driver's license).